We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 For high-speed charging with the DOCK or DOCK Express, use the native USB port on your MacBook, left uncovered by the LandingZone.

-Please confirm that you properly inserted the MacBook's MagSafe or MagSafe 2 power connector into the LandingZone's MagSafe Slot.
+Please make sure you properly inserted the MacBook's MagSafe or MagSafe 2 power connector into the LandingZone's MagSafe Slot located on the left wing.

 Only Apple's Magsafe or MagSafe 2 power connector can charge your MacBook.
 Taking this into consideration, all LandingZone models are designed with a MagSafe Slot so you can use your MagSafe (1.0 PRO) or MagSafe 2 (DOCK, DOCK Express, 2.0 PRO, 2.0 LITE) power adapter to charge your MacBook while docked to the LandingZone.